ACMER S1 Laser Engraver Review – Ultra Sharp Engraving Under $150

 This video shows how to Align 3D scans in Fusion, without complicated tricks.

-this clear step-by-step tutorial.
+Learn how to perfectly align and reference your 3D scan data to the origin in Fusion 360 using …this clear step-by-step tutorial.
 I’ll show you how to import a mesh (OBJ, STL, or 3MF), create construction planes, axes, and points, and then use the Align and Move tools to position your scanned model exactly where you need it.

 In this example, I’m using a Parkside battery scan from my Creality Raptor Pro 3D scanner, but this method works with any 3D scanner or mesh file.
 Whether you’re working with reverse engineering, 3D modeling, or prototyping, this workflow will save you a lot of time.